Amida (Mesopotamia): History

 The oldest artefact from Amida is the famous stele of king Naram-Sin also believed to be from third millennia BC.

 The name Amida first appears in the writings of Assyrian King Adad-nirari I (C. 1310 -1281 BC) who ruled the city as a part of the Assyrian homeland.
 Amida remained an important region of the Assyrian homeland throughout the reign of king Tiglath-Pileser I (1114–1076 BC) and the name Amida appeared in the annals of Assyrian rulers until 612 BC when it was conquered by the Medes.

-Amida also appears in the archives of Armenian king Tiridates II in 305 AD, and the Roman historian Ammianus Marcellinus (325–391 AD).
-It was enlarged and strengthened by Constantius II, in whose reign it was besieged and taken after seventy-three days by the Sassanid king Shapur II (359).
+Amida was enlarged and strengthened by Constantius II, in whose reign it was besieged and taken after seventy-three days by the Sassanid king Shapur II (359).
 The Roman soldiers and a large part of the population of the town were massacred by the Persians.
-The historian Ammianus Marcellinus, who took part in the defence of the town, has given a minute account of the siege.
-The Persians did not attempt to garrison the city after the siege.
+Ammianus Marcellinus took part in the defence of the town and escaped just before its fall; his historical writings contain a minute account of the siege.
+The Persians did not attempt to garrison the city after capturing it.

-Amida was besieged by the Sassanid king Kavadh I during the Anastasian War through the autumn and winter (502-503).
+Amida was besieged by the Sassanid king Kavadh I during the Anastasian War through the autumn and winter (502–503).
 The siege of the city proved to be a far more difficult enterprise than Kavadh expected; the defenders, although unsupported by troops, repelled the Sassanid assaults for three months before they were finally beaten.
 Part of the prisoners of Amida were deported to Arrajan, a city refounded by Kavad I, who then named it "Weh-az-Amid-Kawad" (literally, "better than Amida, Kavad [built this]".
 During that same war, the Romans attempted an ultimately unsuccessful siege of the Persian-held Amida, led by generals Patricius and Hypatius.
 In 504, however, the Byzantines reconquered the city, and Justinian I repaired its walls and fortifications.